CRC Renovation and Expansion Project

 While the Community Recreation Center (CRC) has served the community well, the needs of the community are changing.
 With the construction of Town Center, Northgate Crossing and other new developments, and the relocation of Village of Wheeling senior services full-time to the CRC beginning January 2018, the Park District is experiencing a growing demand for fitness and programming space at the CRC.

-The current cost estimate of the project is around $16.9 million.
 The majority of the funding will come from the Park District Capital Project Fund.
 The Park District will not issue a referendum seeking additional financial support from the community, nor will the District seek a higher tax increase.
 Should the overall CRC project budget be approved by the Park District Board of Commissioners, the project plan will move forward immediately.
 It is expected to take 18 months to complete the entire project.
 This will be a phased project allowing programming and services to continue throughout the duration of construction.

 New Enlarged Fitness Center